 Any person wishing to apply for legal aid must contact the legal aid office closest to their place of residence and schedule an appointment.

-Please note that eligibility assessments are not billed to customers and cannot be completed over the phone.
+Please be advised that eligibility assessments are not billed to applicants and cannot be completed over the phone or by email.

 Eligibility is determined by assessing your financial situation and evaluating service coverage.